lemonviv/lemonviv.github.io/index.md

 ## News

+- **[Jul.
+2024]** Our position paper about AI-powered autonomous data system is accepted by Science China Information Sciences 2024.
 - **[Apr.
 2024]** Our paper about cost-aware caching framework for cloud databases is awarded as Best Runner Up Paper by IEEE ICDE 2024.
 - **[Apr.
 2024]** Our paper about verifiable data collaboration with zero-knowledge proofs is accepted by VLDB 2024.
 - **[Feb.
 2024]** Our vision paper about large language models from data management perspective is accepted by IEEE ICDE 2024.